YunDobi/YunBook/readme.md

 ### How to use ###
-1. look up the .env.example file, and fill the API adress and Mongodb URL
+1. look up the .env.example file, and fill in the API address and Mongodb URL
 2. ```cd client``` and ```npm install```
 3. same as the server too. move the directory and ```npm install```
 4. come back to the main directory, and run ```npm start```